Personal cheat on Docker Basics

 $ sysctl net.ipv4.conf.all.forwarding=1 Change the policy for the iptables

-FORWARD policy from DROP to ACCEPT
+FORWARD policy from DROP to ACCEPT.

-These settings do not persist across a reboot,
+$ sudo iptables -P FORWARD ACCEPT These settings do not persist across a reboot,

 so you may need to add them to a start-up script.

-is considered a legacy detail of Docker and is
+Use the default bridge network is considered a legacy detail of Docker and is

 not recommended for production use.
 Configuring it is a manual operation, and